 For what it’s worth, my parents and grandparents were all fluent in the Circassian language.
 So were many of my elder, extended family relatives, and hundreds of thousands of ethnic Circassians.
 None of them were ever provided with formal grammar instruction.
 I know this for a fact because Circassian lacked a written alphabet until the 1930s.
 And even then, it was unknown to diaspora like my extended family members.
 As such, I tend to believe Krashen over Chomsky.

 Krashen’s Theory of Second Language Acquisition revolutionized foreign language instruction.
-His five hypotheses are outlined below.
+Read the outlines of these theories to learn more about language learning.

 This distinguishes between traditional grammar-based learning in a classroom setting and acquisitional learning.
 The first is a conscious process.
 Conscious learning, Krashen believes, is never the source of spontaneous speaking.
 Students are merely learning the rules rather than absorbing the language in a meaningful way.
 They might master the grammar, achieve perfect syntax, and build impressive vocabularies, but proficiency isn’t necessarily comprehension.